 - An NWDAF containing AnLF may register with an NWDAF containing MTLF when it starts using an ML model and monitoring the accuracy of analytics generated by that ML Model for a given Analytics ID.
 It is assumed that the NWDAF containing AnLF obtained the ML model in a previous interaction with the NWDAF containing MTLF, e.g. using the Nnwdaf_MLModelInfo_Request or Nnwdaf_MLModelProvision services.
 This registration enables the NWDAF containing MTLF to become aware of NWDAF containing AnLF that are using a given ML model for certain Analytics ID and that the NWDAF containing AnLF supports the capability of monitoring the accuracy of the corresponding analytics.

-Editor's note: It is FFS whether the NWDAF containing AnLF registers to the NWDAF containing MTLF for monitoring analytics accuracy of the ML model using the procedure in clause 6.2E.3.2 or reusing the ML Model Provisioning procedures (e.g. including capability of monitoring analytics accuracy information of the ML model in the Nnwdaf_MLModelProvision_Subscribe request).